poyea/grimoire/coding/trees.typ

 1. Split tree into top $sqrt(h)$ levels and bottom $sqrt(h)$ levels
 2. Store top recursively, then each subtree recursively
 3. Result: parent/child closer in memory

+*Why vEB layout improves cache performance:*

+Standard BFS layout visits nodes in this order: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11...
+When traversing from node 1 to its grandchild 4, the memory distance is 3 elements.
+For a deep tree, visiting node 1 then its great-great-grandchild 16 spans 15 elements (960 bytes for integers), likely spanning multiple cache lines.

+vEB layout recursively groups related subtrees together in memory.
+The top $sqrt(h)$ levels are stored first, followed by each subtree stored recursively.
+This ensures that a traversal of depth d typically touches at most $O(log_B d)$ cache lines rather than $O(d)$ cache lines, where B is the cache line size.
+The recursive subdivision naturally aligns with cache hierarchy: frequently-accessed top levels stay in L1/L2, while deeper subtrees may reside in L3 or RAM but are accessed less frequently.

 *Example (height 4 tree):*
 ```